 Like many first time chicken owners we started off with a little box of chicks and a prefab coop.
 Two years later we were ready to expand both the flock and the coop.
-We're up to 3 hens and 4 chicks at the moment!
+We're up to 3 hens and 4 pullets at the moment!

 Welcome to my coop!

 (newly installed coop at left, old coop at right, for size comparison)

 I hired a local shed company to build a 6' x 10' shed.
 Actual interior measurements are 5.5' x 9.5' (approximately 48 sq ft not including nest box) so this coop can hold up to 12 standard hens.
 The coop sits inside a split run measuring approximately 20' x 25' (440 sq ft not including coop) overall.
 It sits elevated 6" on concrete blocks to deal with rain and to deter rodents from tunneling inside.
 The entire base is surrounded with 1/2" hardware cloth, tucked under the coop footprint and secured by lawn staples, stainless steel screws and fender washers.

 Since it's hard to get a good photo of this, below is an illustration of how the interior is laid out, roughly to scale.
 Aqua = windows, grey = roost and nest box, pink = pop door under the window.

 After reading other recommendations on BYC, I went with two coats of Black Jack #57 on the floor and up a foot or two on all the studs (the walls are covered in Tyvek so no need to coat).
 I also put Black Jack on the inside of the door and on the support legs of the roost and nest boxes.
 Bedding is currently wood chips.
 I use a 1x4 held in place with bricks as a kickboard to keep beddings from flying out the door.